codatio/codat-docs/docs/payables/payments.md

 </details>

-We built Sync for Payables to handle various bill pay scenarios, for example:
+We built Bill Pay to handle various bill pay scenarios, for example:

 - A payment made against a bill, e.g. a credit card payment, cheque payment, or cash payment
 - An allocation of a supplier's credit note to a bill or a refund